 The court also rejected the argument that users can choose to maintain their privacy by powering off their phones.
 “Requiring a cell phone user to turn off the cell phone just to assure privacy from governmental intrusion … places an unreasonable burden on the user,” given how necessary the devices have become for the lives of many.
 In fact, it was the ubiquitousness of modern cell phones that led the court to point out another problem with allowing such warrantless searches and seizures to stand.
 Since “cell phones are indispensable to so many people and are normally carried on one’s person, cell phone tracking can easily invade the right to privacy in one’s home or other private areas, a matter that … is clearly a Fourth Amendment violation,” the court pointed out.

 In sum, allowing such a warrantless seizure as the police performed in Tracey’s case would open the door to many potential risks and harms with regard to the Constitution’s privacy protections, while on the other hand “it is not an insurmountable task for the government to obtain a warrant based on probable cause when such tracking is truly justified.”

 Police use many creative and novel techniques to pursue suspects.
 Some of these methods are constitutional, but other times they cross the line.
-If you or a loved one has been accused of a crime, contact JG Winter Law.
+If you or a loved one has been accused of a crime.
 Our experienced and aggressive attorneys will work diligently to make sure that you get a fair trial by facing only the evidence the police secured by legal means.